fragcolor-xyz/shards/docs/docs/shards/index.md

 This section documents all the valid data types that are accepted by various shards either as their input value or as their parameter values.
 These data types also apply to the output created by any shard.

-Valid data types for every shard are listed under the `Type` column of their Parameters, Input, and Output sections (types are enclosed within parenthesis and if multiple types apply then they are separated by a space).
+Valid data types for every shard are listed under the `Type` column of their Parameters, Input, and Output sections (types are enclosed within parentheses and if multiple types apply then they are separated by a space).

 ??? note "Compound types"
     While this section lists the simple (or primitive) data types, you can combine these to create compound data types.
 For example, combining `Int`, `String`, and `Seq`, can give you a sequence of sequences (`(Seq [(Seq)])`), a sequence of integers and strings (`(Seq [(Int)] [(String)])`), and so on.